Titanic, by James Cameron, what did critics say about this classic at its premiere?

 The film portrays their secret relationship with the back of the corridors of the luxurious ship, and manages to do everything right to combine a disaster movie with an epic romance.
 It went down in history as one of the most acclaimed both in critics and in its commercial performance, almost to the point of being unattainable for other productions, at least at first.
 It has grossed over $2 billion worldwide, including from the film’s various theatrical re-releases, and was also the first title to cross the $1 billion mark.

-Titanic also achieved a record 14 Oscar nominations and won a total of 11 statuettes, which also meant that it far surpassed several award-winning movie classics at the time and tied Ben-Hur (88%) for being another film. who managed to take the same number of Oscars. considerate
+Titanic also achieved a record 14 Oscar nominations and won a total of 11 statuettes, which also meant that it far surpassed several award-winning movie classics at the time and tied for Ben-Hur – 88% for being another film that managed to take the same number of Oscars. considerate

 Richard Williams of Guardian: